ionic-team/ionic-framework/core/src/components/reorder-group/readme.md

 </template>

 <script lang="ts">
-  import { Component, Vue } from "vue-property-decorator";
+  import { Component, Vue } from 'vue-property-decorator';

   @Component()
   export default class Example extends Vue {

     doReorder(event) {
       // The `from` and `to` properties contain the index of the item
-      // when the drag started and ended, respectively console.log(
+      // when the drag started and ended, respectively console.log('Dragged from index', event.detail.from, 'to', event.detail.to);
-        "Dragged from index",
-        event.detail.from,
-        "to",
-        event.detail.to
-      );

       // Finish the reorder and position the item in the DOM based on
       // where the gesture ended.
 This method can also be called directly